 By 2013, Irving’s population was close to 230,000 and still growing.
 With a workforce of 3.3 million people, Irving ranks as the third largest employment center in North Texas.
 Home to 8,500 local and multi-national companies, the city includes the global headquarters of five Fortune 1000 corporations and more than 45 Fortune 500 companies.

 In early 2011, the Irving Convention Center opened its doors to bring in events such as ComicCon and ZestFest.
-Ground was broken in September 2014 for the Irving Music Factory, the long-anticipated entertainment, restaurant, and retail complex, which will include an 8,000 seat concert venue and amphitheater.
-Irving has also entered into an agreement with the Texas Musicians Museum to open a catalytic venue to display its extensive collection of Texas flavored music memorabilia, including a Texas Music Garden to bring live music to the downtown area.
+In September 2017, The Toyota Music Factory opened, a long-anticipated entertainment, restaurant, and retail complex including an 8,000 seat concert venue and amphitheater.

 Irving is a vibrant modern city that has not forgotten its historical roots.
 City leaders continue to pursue strong economic growth while remaining committed to providing Irving’s residents and visitors a great place to live, visit, work and play.